 3. Draw a rectangle around the perimeter of one of the skylights.
 Once it is selected, hover over the center and drag the green dot up to extrude it to about 3 ft.

-4. Hover over the long edge of the skylight opposite the shadows until you see a red dot and drag it back down to the level of the building.
+4. Hover over the long edge of the skylight opposite the shadows until you see the green dot and drag it back down to the level of the building.

 Tip: Use the keyboard shortcuts, press the C key to pan the map and the V key to tilt it.